dhelonious/mastodon-snap/README.md

 > Note: This is particularly useful if you want to change both `status.char-limit` and `status.char-counter`, as the assets only need to be recompiled once.

 Configuration files can be used for further customization.

+## Tuning

+By default, snap tries to detect the hardware resources available and sets the parameters accordingly for optimal performance.
+These values are stored in the `system.cpu` and `system.ram` snap settings.
+You can change these values manually and then run `mastodon-server.tune` to update the configurations:

+    sudo snap set mastodon-server system.cpu=4 system.ram=8
+    sudo mastodon-server.tune

+> Tip: This can be used to limit the resource usage of the snap.
+This can be useful if you are running several different services on one machine.

+> Note: Be careful when changing these settings!
+If you set them too high, your system may become overloaded and mastodon-server may stop working.

 ## Single user instances